-Angela Carter, "The Infernal Desire Machines of Doctor Hoffman."

 "Why are you apologizing now?
 What difference does all this make?"

 "If I had known you were a man with such a capacity for…well, anything at all, I would never have treated you this way.
 But it's all right, darling.
-Don't think about it.
-Don’t think about it at all."
+Don't think about it.”

-She remembered the delicious thrill of the Beast pinning her down here on this same spot and the feeling of its rough tongue on her skin.
+She remembered the delicious thrill of the Beast pinning her on this spot, and the feeling of its rough tongue on her skin.
 She imagined running her hands across its flanks, feeling the rise and fall of its ribcage and the hot breaths steaming from its muzzle.
 She imagined splaying her hands across its hide and tracing invisible lines between its spots…

 "Not like this," she said out loud.
-Rupin stopped, startled.
 She turned so that she was up on all fours, her rear arched into the air, inviting.
 "Take me like this," she said.
 "This is how I like it."

-Her body flexed back and forth in front of his.
+Her body flexed back and forth in front of him.
 Yes, this felt right.
 Even better when he fully mounted her, lying across her back, his hands braced on the floor, his arms running over hers, so that their bodies were locked in the same position, neither able to move without pushing against the other and driving him further and harder into her.
-She could not stop picturing the beast mounted on her this way, almost crushing her underneath its body.
-The muscles of its inhuman frame would be as strong as steel.
-It was a beautiful machine and she was caught up in it.
-The throbbing, insistent push of the Beast’s cock deep inside her would be hard, too.
-Her nails raked the floor and a chorus of growls, shrieks, and squeals burst out of her.

-Her fingers clawed at the furry hide of the rug again.
+Her fingers clawed at the furry hide of the rug.
 "Oh God!"
-Leona cried, a strangled sound, and the Beast growled under its breath, and then it was spurting and filling her up.
+Leona cried, a strangled sound.
+The Beast growled under its breath, and then it was spurting and filling her up.
 It was a surprisingly potent sensation.
 It released its grip at the same time and she fell, panting in a heap.
-Her hips and rear stayed arched in the air so that it could continue pumping her full of itself.
+Her hips and rear stayed arched in the air so that it could continue pumping her again and again.
 She purred at the hot, satisfying feeling and buried her face in the floor.
 The fire burned low.

 "Perhaps this next matter should wait until your father is here…" he said.